 TRAIN-TEST-SPLIT & VALIDATING THE MODEL

-To train models, only 80% of available reference data is used – this Is the so called ‘training set’.
+To train models, only 80% of available reference data is used – this Is the so-called ‘training set’.
 As soon as the models are trained, data scientists use the other 20% to validate the model.
-This is what we call ‘test’ or ‘validation’ set.
+This is what we call a ‘test’ or ‘validation’ set.
 Plenty of measures are monitored to evaluate the performance of each algorithm and whether each algorithm is too precise (‘over-fitting’) or too generic (‘under-fitting’).
-Eventually, multiple trained models are merged to function as ensemble model which often provides even better results than the stand-alone models.
+Eventually, multiple trained models are merged to function as an ensemble model which often provides even better results than the stand-alone models.

 THE SUCCESS OF YOUR AI SOLUTION MOSTLY DEPENDS ON WHAT YOUR BUSINESS MAKES OUT OF IT

 EVALUATION METRICS FOR ML MODELS –MORE THAN JUST A NUMBER?